 — RealScoutBasketball- Nate Blue (@RealScoutBBall) April 28, 2025

-Quinnipiac may choose to redshirt one (or more) of Turnage, Reid, McKnight or Skenderi, like they did with Ritvo and Reilly last season.
-Morris said that strength and conditioning is a big focus for most players during their first year.
+The Bobcats may choose to redshirt some of their new freshmen like the team did with Ritvo and Reilly last season.
+Morris says that the program places a strong focus on strength and conditioning for most players during their first year at the college level.

 Moving to the team’s transfer adds, rising senior guard Asim Jones from FIU and rising sophomore guard Nate Guerengomba from UMass will join the team next season.